texfaq/texfaq.github.io/FAQ-minxampl.md

-Second, your prime aim is to get an answer as quickly as possible; a well-prepared example stands a good chance of attracting an answer ''in a single pass'': if the person replying to your post finds she needs more information, you have to find that request, post again, and wait for your benefactor to produce a second response.
+Second, your prime aim is to get an answer as quickly as possible; a well-prepared example stands a good chance of attracting an answer "in a single pass": if the person replying to your post finds she needs more information, you have to find that request, post again, and wait for your benefactor to produce a second response.